 If the IGNITION control closes its blower relay, the control does not see the PILOT relay close within (2) minutes, and the AIR PRESSURE switch is made, this message will be displayed.
 This alarm protects the boiler from freeze ups being caused by a blower bringing in cold outside air with no fire.
+It usually indicates that the blower never started or the air switch never closed.

-FAULT SYSTEM SET
+FAULT SYSTEM SET AIR SWITCH (BLOWER) 160°F

-AIR SWITCH (B LOWER)

-160°F